iardisasmita/HLCompR/README.md

 **NOTE** : The top five rows of the annotation file need to be removed before it can be used in the RNA STAR tool.

 #### Mapping with RNA STAR tool
 Perform mapping of the FASTQ file(s) using the RNA STAR tool (Galaxy Version 2.7.2b).
-See figures below for the setting of RNA STAR tool.
+See the figure below for the setting of RNA STAR tool.

 ![Figure_1](https://github.com/iardisasmita/HLC_CompR/blob/main/Images/fig1.jpg)